rtm-rs/rtm-rs.github.io/source/content/docs/learn/core-concepts.md

 ## Adapters

-ROM uses adapters to connect to different data sources (a database, a csv file - it doesn't matter) and exposes a native CRUD interface to its relations.
+RTM uses adapters to connect to different data sources (a database, a csv file - it doesn't matter) and exposes a native CRUD interface to its relations.
 Every adapter has extension points to support database-specific functionality.
 It provides its own relation types, extensions for built-in commands, and